ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="set-color-depth" />
 ### 3.5 `setColorDepth`

-If your php code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to Snowplow too:
+If your PHP code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to Snowplow too:

 ```php
 $subject->setColorDepth($depth);